 - Rotating trommels

-In the mineral concentration process, designed to produce a concentrate consisting predominantly of valuable mineral, the following equipment is primarily used:
+In the mineral concentration process, designed to produce a concentrate consisting predominantly of valuable minerals, the following mineral processing equipment is primarily used:

 - Gravity separators